hexaaproject/hexaa-backend/README.md

 Install HEXAA (default location is /opt/hexaa)

     php composer.phar create-project hexaa/hexaa-backend /opt/hexaa dev-master
+    php composer.phar install

+Note: if composer complains about ext-mcrypt not being installed, you may have to manually enable it:

+    # php5enmod mcrypt

 Composer creates the default config, now is the time to review them: